 Annex 1 Some regional and global developments since 2008

-1. The Council of Europe Convention on Cybercrime of 2001 is ratified by 65 States, and signed, but not followed by ratification, by 3 States (March 2020) and negotiations on a 2nd Additional Protocol to the Convention on Cybercrime have commenced in 2017with the aim of concluding in 2020.
-A statement on an enhanced international cooperation on cybercrime and electronic evidence: Towards a Protocol to the Budapest Convention was made on March 19, 2018 as follows: The matters to be resolved are complex and it may be difficult to reach consensus on the options currently on the table.
-However, unless solutions are agreed upon, governments may be less and less able to maintain the rule of law to protect individuals and their rights in cyberspace.
+1.

 2. Regional organizations have developed conventions, declarations, agreements, or guidelines after 2008 on cybersecurity and cybercrime, some of which are as follows:

 Agreement among the Governments of the SCO Member States on Cooperation in the Field of Ensuring International Information (2008)

+The draft UN universal convention on cooperation in the field of Combating Information Crime

 The League of Arab States Convention on Combating Information Technology Offences (2010);

+Protocol on the Cooperation of the Member States of the Collective Security Treaty Organization (CSTO) to combat criminal activities in the information sphere of December 23, 2014

+Agreement of September 28, 2018 "About state cooperation – members of the Commonwealth of Independent States in fight against crimes in the field of information technologies;

+Council of Europe’s Convention on Cybercrime (2001)

+Agreement between the governments of the member states of the Shanghai Cooperation Organization on cooperation in the field of international information security of June 16, 2009;

+Agreement on cooperation of the member states of the Commonwealth of Independent States in the fight against crimes in the field of information technologies on September 28, 2018;

 ITU & European Commission - Support for the Establishment of Harmonized Policies for the ICT Market in the ACP States (2012)